-I was born in the Commercial Road, Stepney, East London in 1950 and we moved a few miles to Forest Gate E.7 when I was young.
-I was brought up in a very poor deprived background and Mum and Dad had nothing, just like most of the East End people back in the early 50s, well it was a just few years after the war.
-I went to Monega Road Infants School then to Forest Gate Whitehall school from 1961 to 1965.
+I was born in the East End Maternity Hospital on Commercial Road, East London in 1950.
+We moved to Forest Gate which was a very deprived area while I was still young.
+We were very poor, Mum and Dad had nothing, just like most of the East End people back in the early 50s.
+It was a just few years after the war after all.

 But life had a terrible surprise in store for me.

-In 1990 when I was just 40 years old I suffered a stroke that left me with hardly any use of my left hand and leg and my speech was impaired.
-I needed a long stay in Orsett Stroke Unit in Essex and I was in a wheelchair for a long while and was unable to enjoy life as it was with my family.
-I had three beautiful small children at that time, 6 years, 4 years and a baby of only 9 Months old.
+In 1990 when I was just 40 years old, I suffered a stroke that left me with hardly any use of my left hand and leg and my speech was impaired.
+I needed a long stay in Orsett Stroke Unit in Essex and I was in a wheelchair.
+Why did this happen to me?
+Was this punishment for my old life?

-After months of depression anxiety and thoughts of suicide I contacted D.I.A.L, a disabled UK help group who help and advise the disabled and they convinced me to find something to occupy my days.
-It was suggested that I try my hand at computers.
-I laughed under my breath at the thought.
-After some months of persuading, D.I.A.L got me a place at a learning centre and I took up the challenge.
-Since the day I first enrolled in the Centre my life changed.
+After some months of persuasion, D.I.A.L got me a place at a learning centre and I took up the challenge.
+Since the first day I enrolled in the Centre my life changed.
 I found an outlet for my aggression and depression and I started to enjoy what I was doing.
-I was learning computers and meeting lovely people with similar disabilities.
-After some time I built some small low spec PC's for disabled friends I had met.
-I then built for local disabled groups free from any profit.
-No matter what life throws at me I still ensure that I help the disabled, those on a low income & the elderly.
+I was learning about computers and meeting lovely people with similar disabilities.
+After a while I had built some small low spec PC's for disabled friends I had met and then for local disabled groups.
+I felt like I had a purpose and I decided that no matter what life threw at me I would still do what I could to help others with disabilities, those on a low income and the elderly.

-I went on to further courses to get more knowledge, passing different exams and gaining huge amounts of PC know how.
-As time went by I contacted the Voluntary services sector and they suggested I should apply for Charity Status as they felt I was doing a wonderful job and offering a wonderful service.
-Jill Martin and Chris Watson of the CVS and myself had a meeting to get thing started.
-Mr Peter Woods a retired Bank Manager offered to do the accounts and books.
-We had many people wanting to enjoy the challenge and to help us get started.
-We filled in the Charity paper work for Charity Status and we were told it would be around 5/6 Months before we got a reply.
-In only 6 weeks we had the good news and became a Government Registered Charity.
+I went on to do further courses to get more knowledge.
+I passed exams and gained huge amounts of PC know how.
+Eventually I contacted the voluntary services sector and they suggested that I should apply for Charity Status as they felt I was doing a fantastic job and offered a wonderful service.
+Jill Martin and Chris Watson of the CVS and myself had a meeting to get things started.
+Mr Peter Woods a retired bank manager offered to do the accounts and books.
+Lots of others offered to help us get started.
+We filled in all the required paperwork to apply for charity status and was told it would be around 6 months before we got a reply.
+In only 6 weeks we had the amazing news that we had become a government registered charity.

-In 2004 I was rushed into Basildon hospital Essex as my intestines pushed through my stomach wall.
+In 2004 I was rushed into Basildon hospital Essex as my intestines had pushed through my stomach wall.
 I was then transferred to Homerton Hospital in Hackney where I underwent major stomach surgery.
-When I got home I had district nurses in daily to attend to my massive stomach wounds that for some unknown reason were not healing up.
+When I got home, I had daily visits from district nurses to attend to my massive stomach wounds that for some unknown reason were not healing up.
 After many swab and blood tests I was diagnosed with the wonderful disease known as MRSA.
-For 10 Months I suffered my wounds not healing, having a drain bottle inserted through my stomach draining of the disease.
-I had to sleep eat and live with this bottle strapped to my body for 10 Months having district nurses in twice a day.
-This disease wasn't going to finish me.
-After 10 months the MRSA subsided and the stomach tube and draining bottle taken out and I was free of this terrible disease.
-I now in July 2009 have been diagnosed with a non curable muscle and nerve wasting disease called peripheral neuropathy and this is not going to beat me either.
+For the next 10 months I had a drain bottle attached to my stomach, day and night.

-It's a truly fantastic feeling being the Chairman of a Charity.
+It's a truly fantastic feeling being the chairman of a charity.
 I have a great team around me helping people across the UK.
-We all pull together to help keep our fantastic organisation running smoothly.
-I have met some fantastic people in the last 25 years from film and TV soap stars from people from the sporting world but the most fantastic and brave people I meet are the disabled people themselves especially kids and its these great people I respect the most and I give to them well over 90 hours of my time every week and I love it.
-I can't explain in words the pleasure it gives me.
+We all pull together to help keep our organisation running smoothly.
+I have met some fantastic people in the last 25 years, from film and TV soap stars to people from the sporting world, but the people that I’ve met that I admire the most are the disabled people themselves.